 Breakfast at Broad Street Diner with eggs any style, pancake stacks, and fresh fruit waffles is good.
 Retro breakfast with Elvis French Toast, an omelet called The Hangover, and a root beer float is even better.
 Add in ’50-kitsch style with gleaming chrome exterior, swivel stools, and red and white padded booths and… anyway, your fam will totally be into this diner.
 We’re partial to breakfast but you can get lunch and “dinner classics with a twist” like Mom’s Meatloaf.
 There’s no computerized system; orders are written on paper and carried into the kitchen just like in the days of yore.

 This diner encourages you to listen to 1950s and 60s music, eat throwback things like a Sinatra Burger, and drink ice cream sodas and egg creams.
 Though you probably only need to be regularly encouraged.
 Model trains run above, movie posters and memorabilia on the walls, vintage vehicles right in the dining area and you’re just hanging out in the middle of it all.
-No wrong turns here.
-But you’d better run fast to soak it all in – word on the street is Chatterbox is selling to Wawa and the deal may be complete later this year.
+No wrong turns at The Chatterbox Drive-In.

 Things you don’t hate: cinnamon French toast, lobster mac and cheese; Guinness braised short ribs.
 Skylark Diner may bill itself as a diner, but it’s nothing short of a diner with bling.
 Propelling Skylark to a league of its own is the diner’s 1960s jet-age inspired architecture.
 The futuristic and retro murals, a nod to the heyday of commercial air travel, bright colored tiles, and sleek vinyl seating – it all makes us feel boss, in a Don Draper kinda way.